Preview Feature — Apps is currently in the preview phase. Functionality and API can still

 """)

-Apps have access to the same Enneo SDK used by rule-based AI agents.
+Apps have access to the same Enneo SDK that is also used for rule-based AI agents.

 API Reference